huyserp/calculator/README.md

 Known bugs: the curbLongAnswers function should be "curbing" answers that extend beyond the display window.
-It does, for MOST all expressions... but somehow I can push it past beyond when I string together enough equations... not sure why its not affecting those but something to return to.
-It is likely that this won't come up as an issues in 99% of the calculators use.
+It does, for MOST all expressions... but somehow I can push it beyond when I string together enough equations... not sure why something to return to.
 ------------------------------------
 Here are some use cases (abilities your project needs to have):